Overview of IBM Streams Concepts

 You always start with ingesting the data that you want to analyze.
 This is usually data ingested from a live source such as Kafka.
 In our case our sample data is in a file, to keep this tutorial simple.

-In this case, the first operator we’ll use is a FileSource operator to read the input file.
-The FileSource is an operator from the spl.adapter namespace in the SPL Standard Toolkit.
+is an operator from the spl.adapter namespace in the SPL Standard Toolkit.

 In this operator invocation, we have defined the following:

-• Operator kind: FileSource.
+- Operator kind:

-• Output stream name: Quotes.
+. - Output stream name:

-• The output stream schema, containing 4 attributes: ticker, date, time and askprice.
+.
 This schema must match the format as specified in the CSV file for the operator to be able to parse the contents of the file.

-Within the operator invocation (curly brackets), we use the param clause to specify the location of the file using the file parameter.
+Within the operator invocation (curly brackets), we use the param clause to specify the location of the file using the file

-To parse the input file as comma-separated-values, assign csv as the value for the format parameter.
+To parse the input file as comma-separated-values, assign csv

 This is all it takes to read a CSV file for processing.